 Initially we’d planned to swing by some of the towns on Cape Cod and Martha’s Vineyard, but we’ll try to catch them next summer.
 For now, we’re just trying to finish the Down East Circle.
 Which meant cutting through the Cape Cod Canal.
 Starting at the rather industrial north end.

-The existence of the canal was a bit of a surprise when we first learned of it, because we always assumed that Cape Cod was, well, a cape.
+The canal’s very existence was a bit of a surprise when we first learned of it, because we always assumed that Cape Cod was, well, a cape.
 Capes usually are connected to land.
-When the canal was completed in 1916, however, Cape Cod became an island.
-As clearly depicted by our course to New Bedford, since we stayed aboard and afloat the entire time.
+When the canal was completed in 1916, however, Cape Cod became an island as clearly depicted by our course to New Bedford, since we stayed aboard and afloat the entire time.

 In case anyone wants to see what transiting the canal looks like when the water is bouncy, here’s the time-lapse.